b10pr0gramer/Python/README.md

 # Python
-This includes assignments from my course in python
+This includes assignments from my methods course in python from my third semester.